iamruicarvalho/LDTS-Snake-Game/README.md

 ### PLANNED FEATURES

-> We thought of implementing a multiplayer mode, in order to have a battle between 2 different players, and a pauseMenu for pausing the game, with options to resume or to go back to the mainMenu.
+> We considered adding a multiplayer mode to allow for competition between two players and a pause menu with options to resume or return to the main menu.
+However, we were unable to implement these features due to time constraints.
-Unfortunately, none of these features were implemented because we were running out of time.

 # 1.
 ##  DESIGN